 Field Default Description Receiver Port Port 3 (5700) or Port 1 (other receivers) The port on the GNSS receiver that the external device is connected to.
 When a 5700 receiver is connected, the only option available for this field is Port 3.
 Port Configuration Custom The communication settings for the port.
 There is an option for each communications protocol (NMEA, RTCM, and TSIP), and an option for each type of radio supported.
 These options define preset values that match the default settings of the radio.
 The values defined for each option appear in this form in read-only fields.
 If the external device allows you to configure port settings, the preset values may not match the current settings of the device.
 If this is the case, or if the device you want to use is not listed, select the Custom option.
 The remaining fields become available and you can select customized port settings.
 Baud Rate 9600 This field is read-only unless you select Custom in the Port Configuration field.
 The baud rate the GNSS receiver and external source communicate at.
 Select the rate from the drop-down list.
 Data Bits 8 This field is read-only unless you select Custom in the Port Configuration field.
 The number of data bits used when the external correction source and GNSS receiver communicate.
 The options are 7 or 8.
+Stop Bits 1 This field is read-only unless you select Custom in the Port Configuration field.
+The number of stop bits used when the external correction source and GNSS receiver communicate.
+The options are 1 or 2.
+Parity None This field is read-only unless you select Custom in the Port Configuration field.
+The parity setting used when the GNSS receiver and external source communicate.
+Select an option from the drop-down list.

-Table 9.41 Receiver Port Settings form: Fields
+Table 9.36 Receiver Port Settings form: Fields